American Typewriter: Notable usages in media

-Office supplies retailer OfficeMax uses the font for its logo.
+Office supplies retailer OfficeMax uses the typeface for its logo.

-macOS and iOS include the font (without italics), and some applications use it.
+macOS and iOS include the typeface (without italics), and some applications use it.

-Clifford the Big Red Dog uses this font in book titles since the early 1980's.
+Clifford the Big Red Dog had used this typeface in book titles since the early 1980s.

+The Telemundo version of ¿Dónde está Elisa? uses the typeface for its logo.
+It is also used in the Colombian, Philippine remake and in the Bulgarian adaptation.

-The current TVOntario logo uses this font.
+The TVOntario logo until 2022 used this typeface.

+The musical Newsies uses this typeface in their official posters.